-Trick 1: Ask how
+Trick 1: Ask how, not if

 Instead of saying "I can't afford it", rephrase it with "How can I afford it?"
 Or "How can we afford it?"
-Or "How can we overcome this issue?"

 I learnt this technique 16 years ago when starting my property investing and in three years I went from regularly saying "I can't afford it" to finding ways to successfully invest in property in WA, Qld and VIC.